benjaminherb/FilmrissCopy/README.md

 ## Verify
 There are two ways to verify using a filmrisscopy log file.
 The first option is to choose a logfile and the corresponding directory to verify.
 The second option is "Batch Verify".
-Here you choose a top level directory and filmrisscopy will recursivly search for all log files and verify based on the oldest log file (granted it has completed checksums).
+Here you choose a top level directory and filmrisscopy will recursivly search for all log files and verify based on the oldest log file (granted it has completed checksums).<br/>
 The Output will be stored in a filmrisscopy_verification_log.txt file.

 ## V0.2 Changelog
-Added Option to verify using FilmrissCopy Log Files<br/>
+- Added Option to verify using FilmrissCopy Log Files<br/>
-Added Option for Batch Verify to check a complete Project<br/>
+- Added Option for Batch Verify to check a complete Project<br/>
-Fixed RSYNC Behaviour & Speed Improvements<br/>
+- Fixed RSYNC Behaviour & Speed Improvements<br/>
-Added Way to differentiate between Current Date/Time and Project Date<br/>
+- Added Way to differentiate between Current Date/Time and Project Date<br/>
-Fixed Log File Formatting Issues<br/>
+- Fixed Log File Formatting Issues<br/>
-Updated Folder / Log File Naming Scheme<br/>
+- Updated Folder / Log File Naming Scheme<br/>
-Added Option to save preset when something is interrupted<br/>
+- Added Option to save preset when something is interrupted<br/>
-Fixed Checksum Progress Bar<br/>
+- Fixed Checksum Progress Bar<br/>
-Added Source Serial Number to the log file<br/>
+- Added Source Serial Number to the log file<br/>
-Stability Improvements<br/>
+- Stability Improvements<br/>